Regular and punctual attendance at school is both a legal requirement and vital for young people to receive a good standard of education.

-Holidays in Term Time
+Holidays in term time

+As of 1st September 2013, there was a change in the The Education (Pupil Registration) (England) Regulations 2006.
 Headteachers are now only allowed to authorise any leave of absence when an application has been made in advance, and it is felt to be for an exceptional circumstance.
-The annual family holiday would not be deemed an exceptional circumstance.
+A holiday would not be deemed an exceptional circumstance.

-If a leave of absence is taken during term time without permission, this will be marked in the school register as an unauthorised absence, and may result in a Truancy Penalty Notice of £60 (rising to £120) to each parent for each student taken out of school.
+If a leave of absence is taken without permission, this will be marked in the school register as an unauthorised absence, and may result in a Local Authority Fixed Penalty Notice of £60 (rising to £120) issued to each parent for each student taken out of school.